Muhd-Mairaj/flask-react-project/README.md

 ## Testing

-1. Run `npm run backend` from the root d
+1. Run `npm run backend` from the root folder t

 ## Pre-word
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>